 STIS was successfully repaired during Servicing Mission 4.
 Capabilities are very similar to those prior to the 2004 failure.
 Overall sensitivities have declined by only a few percent.

 CTE effects also produce extended “tails” on hot pixels and cosmic rays that degrade images and spectra, creating an additional source of noise.
-See STIS ISR 2011-02 for a description of how this can affect STIS CCD data.
+See STIS ISR 2011-02 and STIS ISR 2022-03 for a description of how this can affect STIS CCD data.
 Use of the E1 aperture positions which place STIS spectra closer to the CCD readout edge will substantially mitigate CTE effects and is strongly recommended for faint targets.

-STIS has three newly-supported neutral density filtered slits for use with the first order and echelle observations.
+STIS has three supported neutral density filtered slits for use with the first order and echelle observations.
 These three apertures, 31X0.05NDA, 31X0.05NDB, and 31X0.05NDC, provide attenuation factors of 6X, 14X, and 33X, respectively.
 See the STIS Instrument Handbook for more information on the basic properties of these apertures.

 STIS ISR 2017-01 reported on a change of the STIS instrument focus that was worsening with time; however, the most recent few years of focus monitoring shows the long-term focus to be trending back toward nominal values.
 The most obvious impact of these focus issues is a decrease in throughput when using apertures smaller than 0.2’’ in size.
 This will lower the S/N achieved by an observation of a given length and reduce the accuracy of the absolute flux calibration.
 The exact throughput change for a given aperture will vary as the focus changes during the course of HST’s normal orbital breathing.
 The narrowest slits are most impacted, with observations using the 0.2X0.06 and 0.2X0.09 slits showing only 80% of the nominal throughput in datasets explored by the 2017 study.
 Some individual exposures show as much as a 40% throughput loss.
 For the smallest aperture, the 0.1X0.03, the average throughput has been about half.
 Over the full lifetime of STIS, these slits have commonly showed throughput variations of order 10%.
 Since these throughput losses vary significantly from observation to observation, it is not possible to simply update the ETC throughputs, as the ETC must also warn against observations which are too bright or which may cause saturation, and must, therefore, adopt the highest throughput that might reasonably be encountered.